stoat-dev/stoat-action/docs/docs/tutorials/cli.md

 :::tip

-Local mode doesn't send data off of your computer!
+Local mode doesn't send any of your code or any of your build artifacts off of your computer!
 This is safe to run for private repos before we add support for authenticating our static hosting endpoints.

 :::